NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The PTR RRset MUST consist of a single PTR record.
 More than one record in the RRset denotes a broken catalog zone which MUST NOT be processed (see (#generalrequirements)).

-When a consumer of catalog zone `$OLDCATZ` receives an update which adds or changes a `coo` property for a member zone in `$OLDCATZ`, it does *not* migrate the member zone immediately.
+When a consumer of a catalog zone `$OLDCATZ` receives an update which adds or changes a `coo` property for a member zone in `$OLDCATZ`, it does *not* migrate the member zone immediately.
 The migration has to wait for an update of `$NEWCATZ`. in which the member zone is present.
 The consumer MUST verify, before the actual migration, that `coo` property pointing to `$NEWCATZ` is still present in `$OLDCATZ`.

-Unless the member node label (i.e. `<unique-N>`) for the member is the same in `$NEWCATZ`, all associated state for a just migrated zone MUST be reset (see (#zonereset)).
+Unless the member node label (i.e. `<unique-N>`) for the member is the same in `$NEWCATZ`, all associated states for a just migrated zone MUST be reset (see (#zonereset)).
 Note that the owner of `$OLDCATZ` allows for the zone associated state to be taken over by the owner of `$NEWCATZ` by default.
-To prevent the takeover of state, the owner of `$OLDCATZ` must remove this state by updating the assosiated properties or by performing a zone state reset (see (#zonereset)) before or simultaneous with adding the `coo` property. (see also (#security))
+To prevent the takeover of state, the owner of `$OLDCATZ` must remove this state by updating the associated properties or by performing a zone state reset (see (#zonereset)) before or simultaneous with adding the `coo` property. (see also (#security))

 The old owner may remove the member zone containing the `coo` property from `$OLDCATZ` once it has been established that all its consumers have processed the Change of Ownership.

 ### Groups (`group` property)

-With a `group` property, consumer(s) can be signalled to treat some member zones within the catalog zone differently.
+With a `group` property, consumer(s) can be signaled to treat some member zones within the catalog zone differently.

 The consumer MAY apply different configuration options when processing member zones, based on the value of the `group` property.
 The exact handling of configuration referred to by the `group` property value is left to the consumer's implementation and configuration.
-The property is defined by a TXT record in the sub-node labelled `group`.
+The property is defined by a TXT record in the sub-node labeled `group`.

 The producer MAY assign a `group` property to all, some, or none of the member zones within a catalog zone.
 The producer MAY assign more than one `group` property to one member zone.
 This will make it possible to transfer group information for different consumer operators in a single catalog zone.